 As an office or operations manager, you are the interface between two of your company’s most important and expensive assets: your office space and your employees.
 While your team depends on you to ensure the office is a comfortable and productive space to do their work, it's important for you to empower your colleagues to have a stake in how the office is run.
 In providing a channel for your team to voice their ideas and concerns, you want to be sure you collect their feedback in an organized manner so you can address requests effectively, streamline your work, and create an environment your team loves.

-While every office is unique, we identified the three most common employee requests based on data from our Task Management tool, which collects and organizes team needs for office managers.
+While every office is unique, we identified the three most common employee requests based on data from our Employee Helpdesk tool, which collects and organizes team needs for office managers.

 1. Broken office equipment or fixtures

 “Employees are the eyes and ears of the office,” explains Layna Germino, the Office Manager at Managed by Q. “While we try, office managers can’t always see everything, so it’s really helpful when employees tell us if something is amiss, whether it’s a broken toaster or a squeaking door.”

 “Don’t assume your office manager knows everything,” says Germino, “For example, I had no way of knowing the sink in the men’s bathroom was leaking until an employee told me.”

 To empower her colleagues to report facilities issues and keep her work organized, Germino uses Employee Helpdesk to collect requests and ensure tasks don’t fall by the wayside when an urgent issue or project comes up.

 Germino has found that regulating the office temperature is one of her biggest challenges, especially because the temperature at which everyone feels comfortable can vary.
 “It’s hard to get the temperature right,” she says, “but if I can adjust it I will always let employees know and check back in an hour to see if it has changed and if they feel more comfortable.”